delventhalz/delventhalz.github.io/_posts/2016-01-23-single-line-if.markdown

 Same effect.
 Less Code.
 More readable.
 And imagine the alternate version using `if else`.
 Might as well go back to punch cards at that point.

 But how does this bizarre hack of the OR operator actually work?
 The secret is in how JavaScript handles logical operators.
 In the case of `||`, JS is trying to determine whether either of the two operands is "truthy".
 As soon as it sees the first one is, there is no reason to bother with the second.
 So it doesn't.
+Furthermore, JS never bothers converting a truthy value to `true`, or a falsey value to `false`.
+Why bother?
+If the first operand is truthy, just return it.
+If not, the truthiness of the second operand will determine if the overall expression is truthy or not.
+So don't even check it, just return it and be done.

+One big gotcha to watch out for here: be sure the value of `input` can't be falsey value that you want to keep.
+In the above code for example, if we passed in an `input` of `0`, we would ignore it and return `5`.
+There are six falsey values, `false`, `0`, `NaN`, `''`, `undefined`, and `null`, and if our input evaluates to any of them, our default will be returned.
+But if that is the sort of behvior you are looking for, you can really clean up your code this way.
 Does that mean we can use `&&` to write single-line conditionals too?

 ### Using && to Write Single-Line Conditionals

 Similar to the logical OR, `&&` checks to see if either of two operands is *falsey*.
-If the first operand is, there is no point in checking the second. *(REMEMBER!
-Falsey values in JavaScript include `false`, `0`, `''`, `undefined`, and `null`.
-Everything else is truthy.)*

-This behavior is not used nearly as often as `||`, but I did just write some actual server code that I couldn't have been done any other way:
+If the first operand is, there is no point in checking the second.
+This behavior is not taken advantage of nearly as often as `||`, but I did just write some actual server code that I couldn't have been done any other way:

 {% highlight javascript %}
 module.exports.seedUsers = function(next) {